How Do You Choose An Agent To Sell Your Home?

-This gives the home buyer an extraordinary amount of choice and flexibility.
-The search for homes doesn’t have to involve driving around neighborhoods looking for “for sale” signs.
+This gives the home Buyer an extraordinary amount of choice and flexibility.
+The search for homes doesn’t have to involve driving around neighbourhoods looking for “for sale” signs.
 Nor will it mean relying on homes listed only in newspapers or real estate magazines.
 With the MLS®, an entire spectrum of available properties is at your REALTOR’S® fingertips.

 Selling Your Own Home